topjs/AgoraLive/AgoraLive-Android/README.md

 ### Agora Video SDK

-Different from some other Agora demos, you DO NOT need to sign up for a developer account and register an app id to run this project.
+Different from some other Agora demos, currently you DO NOT need to sign up for a developer account and register an app id to run this project.